JonmarCorpuz/SecondBrain/Technology Solution - Firewall.md

 An identity firewall is a type of firewall that provides IAM capabilities along with traditional firewall functionality to enforce access control policies based on user identities

 * Allows organizations to implement more granular and context-aware security policies in order to reduce the risk of unauthorized access
+* Allows administrators to configure access rules and security policies based on usernames and user group names instead of only through source IP addresses
+* Integrates with Microsoft Active Directory in conjunction with an external Active Directory Agent that provides the actual identity mapping

+## Proxy Firewall

+## Unified Threat Management Firewall

+## Next-Generation Firewall

+## Threat-focused Next Generation Firewall